learning-zone/html-basics/README.md

 </div>

 #### Q. What is Character Encoding?

-To display an HTML page correctly, a web browser must know which character set (character encoding) to use.
+Character encoding is a method of converting bytes into characters.
+To validate or display an HTML document properly, a program must choose a proper character encoding.
 This is specified in the tag:

 ```css
 <meta charset="UTF-8"/>
 ```
 * **UTF-8**: A Unicode Translation Format that comes in 8-bit units that is, it comes in bytes.
 A character in UTF8 can be from 1 to 4 bytes long, making UTF8 variable width.

 #### Q. What is the purpose of meta tags?
 The META elements can be used to include name/value pairs describing properties of the HTML document, such as author, expiry date, a list of keywords, document author etc.